yash07007/token_bucket_filter/w2-README.txt

 your program (it should simply be "make" or "make warmup2"; minor variation is also fine).

-    To compile your code, the grader should type: (Comments?)
+    To compile your code, the grader should type: make

 If you have additional instruction for the grader, replace "(Comments?)" with your instruction (or with the word "none" if you don't have additional instructions):

-    Additional instructions for building/running this assignment: (Comments?)
+    Additional instructions for building/running this assignment: none

 In the above, it may be a good idea to tell the grader how many virtual CPUs to use when grading.
 The only acceptable number of virtual CPUs are either 1 or 2.